 Issue: Recalled Rejuvenate and ABG II hip implants

 Lieff Cabraser represents hip replacement patients across America in lawsuits against Stryker to obtain just compensation for their pain, suffering, lost wages, and other losses from the failure of their Stryker hip implants.
 Our law firm has been recognized by U.S. News, Best Lawyers, and the National Law Journal as one of the top plaintiffs’ law firms in the nation.
-Please contact us by completing the contact form below or calling us toll-free at 1 800-541-7358.

 What Is The Stryker Hip Recall Settlement?